maxlkatze/katzen-core/README.md

 ## Warning
 In active development, not ready for production use.
-The content.katze.json is not being synced with Git LFS or Git

 _Feel free to contribute to this project by creating a pull request.🐱❤️_